Nat-Su-lemon/BirdNET_Clustering/README.md

     of the target species as possible
 3. Extract embeddings using BirdNET using the sound clips exported from the batch analysis
-4. Download the script .py file from here and place it in your script directory where all necessary files for clustering will be contained
+4. Download and run the Python script for clustering
-5. Make sure there is a folder of the original sounds behind the extracted embeddings (with the same file names) if the user decides to also sort these sounds into their individual label folders when clustering
+5. Setup embeddings and selection table (and sound folder) in correct file structure for clustering
 6. Have a directory of all the embeddings exported from birdNET, which also contains a birdNET selection table with corresponding selection numbers so that a selection table containing the labels can also be exported (more on formatting